The Weil descent functor in the category of algebras with free operators: The matrix associated to a free and finite -ring

 is not invertible.

-We will show in Section~5 that if this matrix is invertible, then we can construct a left adjoint to $F^\D$.
-The next subsection investigates conditions under which the associated matrix is invertible. \end{example}
+We will show in Section~5 that if the associated matrix is invertible, then we can construct a left adjoint to $F^\D$.
+The next subsection investigates conditions under which the associated matrix is invertible.